Bladder exstrophy repairBladder birth defect repair; Everted bladder repair; Exposed bladder repair; Repair of bladder exstrophy

 - Prevent infection that could harm the kidneys

 It can take months for the bladder to grow to the right size.
-The infant will be followed closely by a medical team to determine when the surgery should take place.
+The infant will be followed closely by a medical team.
+The team decides when the surgery should take place.

 Risks with this procedure may include: